Pacific Gas & Electric Co. v. State Energy Resources Conservation & Development Commission: Preemption

-Nor did 25524.2 in any way conflict with national policy, even with a decision by the Nuclear Regulatory Commission (NRC) to allow continued licensing of reactors despite concerns regarding waste disposal.
-Again, the NRC's authority, as that of a federal nuclear regulatory agency, was in the realm of safety, leaving states to make economic determinations regarding nuclear power.
-White wrote, :And as there is no attempt on California's part to enter the field of developing and licensing nuclear waste disposal technology, a field occupied by the Federal Government, 25524.2 is not preempted any more by the NRC's obligations in the waste disposal field than by its licensing power over the plants themselves.
-Furthermore, the Nuclear Waste Policy Act, enacted into law by Congress in 1982, did not appear to have been passed with the intention of superseding states' decision-making power with regard to waste disposal and the opening of new plants.
+White also held that Section 25524.2 did not in any way conflict with national policy, even with a decision by the Nuclear Regulatory Commission (NRC) to allow continued licensing of reactors despite concerns regarding waste disposal.
+The NRC's authority, as that of a federal nuclear regulatory agency, was in the realm of safety, leaving states to make economic determinations regarding nuclear power.
+White wrote, "as there is no attempt on California's part to enter the field of developing and licensing nuclear waste disposal technology, a field occupied by the Federal Government, § 25524.2 is not preempted any more by the NRC's obligations in the waste disposal field than by its licensing power over the plants themselves."
+Furthermore, the 1982 Nuclear Waste Policy Act did not appear to have been passed with the intention of superseding states' decision-making power with regard to waste disposal and the opening of new plants.

-Response to third argument Finally, section 25524.2 did not in any way operate at cross-purposes to the aim embodied in the Atomic Energy Act of developing commercial uses for nuclear power.
-As the court of appeals had observed, Justice White wrote, "Promotion of nuclear power is not to be accomplished `at all costs.'"
+Finally, White held that Section 25524.2 did not in any way operate at cross purposes to the aim embodied in the Atomic Energy Act of developing commercial uses for nuclear power.
+As the Ninth Circuit had observed, he wrote, "promotion of nuclear power is not to be accomplished 'at all costs.'"
 Instead, Congress had given the states authority to decide whether to build a nuclear plant or one using traditional fuel sources.
 "California's decision to exercise that authority does not, in itself, constitute a basis for preemption."